No-Regret Learning in Bilateral Trade via Global Budget Balance: Abstract

 \section{Abstract}

-Bilateral trade revolves around the challenge of facilitating transactions between two strategic agents --- a seller and a buyer --- both of whom have a private valuations for the item.
-We study the online version of the problem, in which at each time step a new seller and buyer arrive.
-The learner's task is to set a price for each agent, without any knowledge about their valuations.
-The sequence of sellers and buyers is chosen by an oblivious adversary.
-In this setting, known negative results rule out the possibility of designing algorithms with sublinear regret when the learner has to guarantee budget balance for each iteration.
-In this paper, we introduce the notion of \emph{global budget balance}, which requires the agent to be budget balance only over the entire time horizon.
-By requiring global budget balance, we provide the first no-regret algorithms for bilateral trade with adversarial inputs under various feedback models.
-First, we show that in the full-feedback model the learner can guarantee $\tilde O(\sqrt{T})$ regret against the best fixed prices in hindsight, which is order-wise optimal.
-Then, in the case of partial feedback models, we provide an algorithm guaranteeing a $\tilde O(T^{3/4})$ regret upper bound with one-bit feedback, which we complement with a nearly-matching lower bound.
-Finally, we investigate how these results vary when measuring regret using an alternative benchmark.
+Bilateral trade models the problem of intermediating between two rational agents --- a seller and a buyer --- both characterized by a private valuation for an item they want to trade.
+We study the online learning version of the problem, in which at each time step a new seller and buyer arrive and the learner has to set prices for them without any knowledge about their (adversarially generated) valuations.

+In this setting, known impossibility results rule out the existence of no-regret algorithms when budget balanced has to be enforced at each time step.
+In this paper, we introduce the notion of \emph{global budget balance}, which only requires the learner to fulfill budget balance over the entire time horizon.
+Under this natural relaxation, we provide the first no-regret algorithms for adversarial bilateral trade under various feedback models.
+First, we show that in the full-feedback model, the learner can guarantee $\tilde O(\sqrt{T})$ regret against the best fixed prices in hindsight, and that this bound is optimal up to poly-logarithmic terms.
+Second, we provide a learning algorithm guaranteeing a $\tilde O(T^{\nicefrac 34})$ regret upper bound with one-bit feedback, which we complement with a $\Omega(T^{\nicefrac 57})$ lower bound that holds even in the two-bit feedback model.
+Finally, we introduce and analyze an alternative benchmark that is provably stronger than the best fixed prices in hindsight and is inspired by the literature on bandits with knapsacks.

 \pagenumbering{arabic}